cockroachdb/docs/v2.1/explain.md

 (15 rows)
 ~~~

-The query above will be run with the cost-based Optimizer and `EXPLAIN (OPT)` returns the query plan tree.
+The query above will be run with the cost-based optimizer and `EXPLAIN (OPT)` returns the query plan tree.

 {% include copy-clipboard.html %}